cloudsmith-io/cloudsmith-examples/projects/sbt/src/README.md

 password = XXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

-Set your password to the api_key (this is a limitation of the sbt-aether-deploy plugin)
+Set your password to your api_key (this is a limitation of the sbt-aether-deploy plugin)

+Check out the CLI documentation or your settings on the website to get your API KEY.

 ### Setup